aiven/aiven-operator/docs/content/en/docs/kafka/_index.md

 ```

 ## Testing the connection
-You can verify your access to the Kafka cluster from a pod using the authentication data from the `kafka-auth` secret.
+You can verify your access to the Kafka cluster from a Pod using the authentication data from the `kafka-auth` Secret.
 [kafkacat](https://github.com/edenhill/kafkacat) is used for our examples below.

 1. Create a file named `kafka-test-connection.yaml`, and add the following content: